 In chapter 58, Sun Wukong’s doppelganger is described as having matching features:

 An empty jowl unlike Saturn’s;

 Two forked ears on a big, broad head,

 And fangs that have outward grown (Wu & Yu, 2012, vol. 3, p.
 105).

 In chapter 75, he once again tests the hardness of his bald head:

 “‘If your bald head can withstand three blows of my scimitar, I’ll let you and your Tang monk go past’ … Arousing his spirit, the old demon stood firmly with one foot placed in front of the other.
 He lifted up his scimitar with both hands and brought it down hard on the head of the Great Sage.
 Our Great Sage, however, jerked his head upward to meet the blow.
 All they heard was a loud crack, but the skin on the head did not even redden” (Wu & Yu, 2012, vol. 3, p.
 373).

 In chapter 77, an old man chastises Monkey for offending him:

-Fig. 8 – A Bonnet macaque bearing its teeth (larger version).
+Fig. 8 – A Bonnet macaque bearing its teeth.
 Photo by Hank Christensen.
 The furry, joweless face, broken (flat) nose, beak-like mouth with protruding fangs, and forked ears are easily discernible.
-Fig. 9 – The short, skinny body of a Rhesus monkey (larger version).
+Fig. 9 – The short, skinny body of a Rhesus monkey.
+Photo by mario_ruckh via flickr.